About us

 Mission

-To help transform Ghana into the Gateway to Africa by creating an attractive and conducive business environment through the provision of competitive Free Zones and Special Economic Zones (SEZs) incentives and the operation of an efficient "one-stop-shop" for the promotion and enhancement of domestic and foreign investment.
+To help transform Ghana into the Gateway to Africa by creating an attractive and conducive business environment through the provision of competitive Free Zone and Special Economic Zone (SEZ) incentives and operation of an efficient “one-stop-shop” for the promotion and enhancement of domestic and foreign investment.

 Vision